2nthony/saika/website/public/README.md

 # Introduction to Saika

-Saika is modified from docute to create a information site, effortless and done right.
+To create a elegant website to display markdown content.

 ## What is Saika